-Subsequently the drains are covered with gravel and plastic sheeting to avoid the infiltration of rainwater and to prevent the trench from becoming filled with earth.

-Figure 65 shows a cross-section of a drainage trench and Figure 66 shows the design of an infiltration system which ensures distribution of the effluent over the entire infiltration bed.
+Subsequently the drains are covered with gravel and plastic sheeting, to avoid the infiltration of rainwater and to prevent the trench from becoming filled with earth.
+Figure 68 shows a cross-section of a drainage trench, and Figure 69 shows the layout of an infiltration system which ensures distribution of the effluent over the entire infiltration bed.